 Of the building’s 92 units, 82 are permanent supportive housing for the homeless and veterans and 10 units are unrestricted housing.
 Eliminating the out-of-date SROs has significantly increased the livability and quality of the apartments at Paca House.
 The building’s amenities include a computer lab, library, lounge, two community rooms, on-site laundry facilties and free Wi-Fi in the building’s common areas.

-The redevelopment of Paca House included a mix of rehabilitation and new construction, working within the footprints of three existing buildings and incorporating two new additions.
+Completed in late 2019, the redevelopment of Paca House included a mix of rehabilitation and new construction, working within the footprints of three existing buildings and incorporating two new additions.
 Now that construction is complete, Paca House contains double the affordable square footage as it did previously.
 One of the building’s additions will fill in a vacant parcel along North Paca Street, restoring the urban fabric of that block.
 The project meets Enterprise Green Community Standards for energy efficiency and incorporates a photovoltaic system on the roof.

 All 82 units of permanent supportive housing are subsidized using Project Based Vouchers from the Housing Authority of Baltimore City.
 Of the 82 vouchers, 19 are reserved for Veterans and 63 will provide housing for those experiencing or at risk of homelessness.
 All of the building’s affordable units will be leased with a preference for Veterans.
 On-Site case management and a robust set of supportive services tailored to the needs of the building’s residents are being provided by VOAC.